Thejas200/Thejas_master_thesis/README.md

 # Stock Prediction And Fashion MNIST

-This repository contains two GPU-based deep learning workflows:
+This repository contains two GPU based deep learning workflows:

 - Stock prediction using a Streamlit stock-pair selector and a GA+Markov LSTM training pipeline.
 - Fashion MNIST classification using the GA+Markov CNN training pipeline.